 Our Ordinary Shares are currently trading on the OTC Pink Marketplace under the ticker symbol "WFTLF".
-We have filed a listing application to list our Ordinary Shares on Nasdaq under the symbol "WFRD".
+We currently expect to file a listing application to list our Ordinary Shares on Nasdaq under the symbol "WFRD".

 Item 12.
 Indemnification of Directors and Officers.